rtanubra/fam_finance2.0/readme.md

     1.pages:
-        -maintains the header navbar for each of subsequent templates -utilizes bootstrap cdn so must be used on the internet.
+        -maintains the header navbar for each of subsequent templates -utilizes static bootstrap and js so should work with or without internet.
+        -considerations during production would be to move to cdn for speed considerations

     2.groups:
         -maintains the database of groups